Austin Tice: Imprisonment

 In a statement released on May 3, 2024—World Press Freedom Day 2024—President Biden stated Tice remained a hostage in Syria.

 In a speech on December 8, 2024—the day of the fall of the Assad regime—President Biden said that "We believe he's alive [...] we think we can get him back, but we have no direct evidence of that yet."
 Several papers have reported that fellow detainees saw Tice as recently as 2022.
 Reports subsequently emerged that Tice was able to escape from his cell in early 2013 after five months of captivity and was found wandering through the Mazzeh neighborhood of Damascus.
 This was the first time Tice had been publicly seen since his abduction.
 After being spotted by locals, he went to the house of a prominent Syrian family, but was soon recaptured.
 On December 18, 2024, Israeli Prime Minister Benjamin Netanyahu promised that he would not strike the area near the prison where Tice might be held.
 His mother had sent him a letter two days earlier, urging him to halt Israel’s airstrikes in Syria to enable the search for him to continue.

 In June 2025, Syrian intelligence files uncovered by the BBC and confirmation from former Syrian officials confirmed that Austin Tice had been held by the Assad regime.
 The BBC found that the FBI and CIA had interviewed Major General Bassam al-Hassan, a former Assad regime official who is accused of being responsible for holding Tice captive, multiple times earlier in the year.
 Hassan told the investigators that the regime had Tice executed in 2013, a claim that has not been corroborated.

+In May 2026, his family claimed that he is still alive and that he may have been transferred from Syria to Iran.
+Naomi Tice, Austin's sister, stated that the family has information that the Islamic Revolutionary Guard Corps allegedly moved him from Syria to Iran, either during or after the fall of Assad.